 Expert hikers consider this trail to be one of the best long-distance hikes anywhere in the world, but day trips through short sections are the most popular.
-You will experience the unique terrain of central United States, including Yellowstone and Glacier National Park, and hikers also get a glimpse into many defining moments in America’s history.
+You will experience the unique terrain of the central United States, including Yellowstone and Glacier National Park, and hikers will also get a glimpse into many defining moments in America’s history.

 Florida National Scenic Trail

 The Florida National Scenic Trail is an enjoyable long path that ranges across Florida from the Gulf Islands National Seashore in the panhandle to the Big Cypress National Preserve in the Everglades at the southern end of the state.

 Luckily, most of the trail is flat, with slight changes in elevation, so hiking this trail isn’t as challenging as others, and close to 400,000 guests take a portion or all of the path each year.

 Expect to see marshlands, oak and tropical hammocks, Florida scrubland, saw palmettos, and pine forests as you move through both public land-managed wildlife areas and public lands that permit passage.
 The trail also offers stops in Gateway Communities to refresh and learn about local history.